The Education Pipeline: How Art Schools Reproduce the Hierarchy

 4.2 Self-Taught and Privately Apprenticed: What It Actually Means

-Every serious mosaic artist currently practicing at the level of significant institutional commissions, national recognition, and sustained professional activity is either self-taught or was trained through private apprenticeship, workshop instruction, or the programs of organizations like SAMA, the Ravenna Mosaic School, or the Spilimbergo School for Mosaic in Italy.
+Every serious mosaic artist currently practicing at the level of significant institutional commissions, national recognition, and sustained professional activity is either self-taught or was trained through private apprenticeship, workshop instruction, or the programs of organizations like SAMA, the private mosaic ateliers of Ravenna, the Accademia di Belle Arti Statale di Ravenna, or the Scuola Mosaicisti del Friuli in Spilimbergo.
 None of these training pathways produce an MFA.
 All of them produce artists.

 The practical consequences of this non-recognition accumulate across the career.
 Without an MFA, the mosaic artist is not eligible for most university teaching positions.
 Without a university teaching position, they lack the institutional affiliation that strengthens grant applications and museum acquisition proposals.
 Without those institutional signals, they are less likely to be reviewed by publications that use institutional affiliation as a standing proxy.
 Without critical reviews, they are less visible to the collectors and curators who make acquisition and exhibition decisions.
 The exclusion is not one door.
 It is a corridor of doors that all open from the same key the mosaic artist does not have.